Skip to main content Skip to footer

 Reduced development speed and agility

 Technical debt slows down the development process over time.
 Although the original coding may have been quick, teams spend more time dealing with existing issues rather than developing new features as debt accumulates.
-This reduced velocity makes it harder to respond quickly to changing business needs or market demands.
+This reduced development velocity makes it harder to respond quickly to changing business needs or market demands.

 Increased costs